giacomettisss/Books-I-read/README.md

 :--|:--|:--:
-1 | 🟢  Read   | Think Python: How to Think Like a Computer Scientist 2 | 🟢  Read   | Data Science from Scratch: First Principles with Python 3 | 🔵 Reading | Learning MySQL and MariaDB
+1 | 🟢  Read   | Think Python: How to Think Like a Computer Scientist 2 | 🟢  Read   | Data Science from Scratch: First Principles with Python 3 | 🔵 Reading | Django 4 by example
+4 | 🔵 Reading | Learning MySQL and MariaDB
-4 | ⚪️ On Hold | Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More 5 | ⚪️ On Hold | Practical Statistics for Data Scientists 6 | ⚪️ On Hold | Clean Code: A Handbook of Agile Software Craftsmanship 7 | ⚪️ On Hold | Clean Architecture: A Craftsman's Guide to Software Structure and Design 8 | ⚪️ On Hold | The Clean Coder: A Code of Conduct for Professional Programmers
+5 | ⚪️ On Hold | Serious Python: Black-Belt Advice on Deployment, Scalability, Testing, and More 6 | ⚪️ On Hold | Practical Statistics for Data Scientists 7 | ⚪️ On Hold | Clean Code: A Handbook of Agile Software Craftsmanship 8 | ⚪️ On Hold | Clean Architecture: A Craftsman's Guide to Software Structure and Design 9 | ⚪️ On Hold | The Clean Coder: A Code of Conduct for Professional Programmers

 <!-- :white_check_mark:| :heavy_check_mark: ✅✔️☑️